sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Sorting gallery subsections
 ===========================

-Gallery subsections are sorted by default alphabetically by their folder name, and as such you can always organize them by changing your folder names.
+Gallery subsections (aka sub-galleries) are sorted by default alphabetically by their folder name, and as such you can always organize them by changing your folder names.
 Alternatively, you can specify the order via the config value 'subsection_order' by providing a list of the subsections as paths relative to :file:`conf.py` in the desired order::